apache/spark/docs/configuration.md

 The application web UI at `http://<driver>:4040` lists Spark properties in the "Environment" tab.
 This is a useful place to check to make sure that your properties have been set correctly.

-## Configuration Files

-You can also configure Spark properties through a `spark.conf` file on your Java classpath.
-Because these properties are usually application-specific, we recommend putting this fine *only* on your application's classpath, and not in a global Spark classpath.

-The `spark.conf` file uses Typesafe Config's [HOCON format](https://github.com/typesafehub/config#json-superset), which is a superset of Java properties files and JSON.
-For example, the following is a simple config file:

-{% highlight awk %}
-# Comments are allowed
-spark.executor.memory = 512m
-spark.serializer = org.apache.spark.serializer.KryoSerializer
-{% endhighlight %}

-The format also allows hierarchical nesting, as follows:

-{% highlight awk %}
-spark.akka {
-  threads = 8
-  timeout = 200
-}
-{% endhighlight %}

 # Environment Variables